Oddyhernandez31/Ari31team/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually.
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- _Question: What is the main advantage of automating configuration with Ansible?
+- Answer: The Advantage of automating with ansible is that it helps considerably with the representation of infrastructure as code (IAC).

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._